QuTech-Delft/qne-adk/README.md

 <!--- QNE APPLICATION CLONE --->
 <details closed>
 <summary><b>qne application clone</b></summary>
-An application developer may clone an existing remote or local application and use it as a starting point for new application development.
+Clone an existing remote or local application and use it as a starting point for new application development.
-Cloning an existing remote (--remote) or local application will copy the application files to the current directory.
+Cloning an application will copy the application files to the current directory.
-The current public available version of the application are copied.
+The public available (or latest) version of the application is copied.
-When a new application name is not given (remote only) the application will have the same name as the cloned application.
-An application with the new application name may not exist locally.
+When a new application name is not given as an argument (remote only) the application will have the same name as the cloned application.
+An application with the new application name may not already exist locally.
 A local application must be valid before it can be cloned.
 For cloning a remote application the user must be logged in.
 <br></br>

 ```